annmaryvinod/JS-Basics-With-Head-First/README.md

             by providing values for myarray at indices 0, 1, and 2.
 Until you add values yourself, the values in myarray are undefined.

             * Notice here "new" is lowercase while "Array" is capitalised in the syntax.

+13. Objects in javascript
+     * How to create an object in javascript?
+         1. Add a variable declaration for the object.
+         2. Next, start an object with a left curly brace.
+         3. Then all the object’s properties go inside.Each property has a name, a colon and then a value.
+Here we have strings, numbers and one boolean as property values.
+         4. Notice that each property is separated by a comma.
+         5. We end the object with a closing curly brace, and just like any other variable declaration, we end this one with a semicolon.
+            Eg ;
+                var chevy = {
+                make: "Chevy",
+                model: "Bel Air",
+                year: 1957,
+                color: "red",
+                passengers: 2,
+                convertible: false,
+                mileage: 1021
+                };
+        6. Now you’ve got a live object complete with a set of properties.
+And you’ve assigned your object to a variable that you can use to access and change its properties.